Frequently Asked Questions

 What does a membership cost?

-A family membership costs $60 per year, and individual memberships are $40 per year.
+A Family membership costs $60 per year, and Individual+1 memberships are $40 per year.

 Can my grandchildren get in free with my membership?

-We are making some improvements to our membership program.
-Our $40 individual membership will become our Individual Plus One membership.
-The $40 price for this membership will remain the same with this improvement.
+Our $40 individual membership is now our Individual+1 membership.
 Members at this level can bring one guest for free each visit to The Arboretum.

-Our $60 family membership will include six immediate family members.
-A combination of six parents, grandparents, kids, grandkids and the nanny can come to the Arboretum without paying admission if they have a family membership.
-The $60 fee for the membership will not change with this improvement.
+Our $60 Family membership now includes six family members.
+A combination of six parents, grandparents, kids, grandkids and/or nanny can come to the Arboretum without paying admission if they have a family membership.

 When will you start charging admission?

-The Dawes Arboretum will begin charging admission fees in the spring of 2019.
+The Dawes Arboretum will begin charging admission fees to non-members on April 15, 2019.

 What will admission cost?

 Arboretum admission will be $10 for adults and $5 for children ages 5 -15.
-Children younger than 5 will get admitted for free.
+Children younger than 5 will be admitted for free.

 Will there be a discount for seniors?